-The combination of my father’s untimely death and watching my mother’s slow deterioration inspired me to reach out beyond my own circumstances and I became the first male in my family to earn a college degree.
-Since graduating from dental school, I have successfully completed two hospital-based, general practice residencies and currently work as a general practitioner.
-Throughout my training, my interest in Endodontics has matured into a great passion and I have excelled clinically in the area of third molar extractions (simple and surgical), non-surgical molar endodontics, anterior retreats, draining fascial space infections, and the management of minor odontogenic trauma.
-Currently, I am the only dentist at my clinic that does molar Endodontics.
-I am very excited about current studies on regenerative Endodontics and apical microsurgeries.
-I have taken numerous continuing education courses, attended AAE conferences and I am a member of the American Dental Association and American Association of Endodontists.
-I have focused my training in the area of root canal therapy and look forward to many decades to come on the cutting edge of Endodontics, enabling patients to maintain their natural dentition.
+My mother’s slow deterioration and father's sudden death inspired me to reach beyond my circumstances.
+I became the first male in my family to earn a college degree.
+Since graduating from dental school, I have completed two hospital-based general practice residencies and work as a general practitioner.
+My interest in Endodontics has matured into a great passion throughout my training.
+I have excelled clinically in third molar extractions (simple and surgical), non-surgical molar endodontics, anterior retreats, draining fascial space infections, and the management of minor odontogenic trauma.
+I am the only dentist at my clinic that does molar Endodontics.
+I am extremely excited about current regenerative endodontics studies and apical microsurgeries.
+I have taken numerous continuing education courses, attended AAE conferences, and am a member of the American Dental Association and the American Association of Endodontists.
+I have focused my training on root canal therapy and look forward to many decades on the forefront of Endodontics, enabling patients to maintain their natural dentition.

-My mother took me to church growing up and I continue to attend church as it fortifies me in every way, perhaps especially in my service to others as a dentist.
-As a dental student at Howard University I was actively engaged with Campus Ministries.
-I currently attend The Father's House in Rochester, NY, a nondenominational, multi-cultural, multi-generational church.
+My mother took me to church growing up, and I continue to attend church as it fortifies me, especially in my service to others as a dentist.
+As a dental student at Howard University, I was actively engaged with Campus Ministries.
+I attend The Father's House in Rochester, NY, a nondenominational, multi-cultural, multi-generational church.
 We like to think of ourselves as placed on this earth to serve God, and I understand that my service to him is through dentistry.
-Some of my greatest volunteering experiences so far have been with a non-profit organization called Project Hospitality where I help almost entirely homeless people, substance abusers, and people with HIV/AIDS.
-I mentor young boys with Big Brothers of America and hang dry wall with Habitat for Humanity.
+Some of my most excellent volunteering experiences have been with a non-profit organization called Project Hospitality.
+I help homeless people, substance abusers, and people with HIV/AIDS.
+I mentor young boys with Big Brothers of America and hang drywall with Habitat for Humanity.

-I look forward to a very high energy environment in your Endodontics program and I am ready to hit the ground running; especially as a result of my experience as a GPR resident at XXXX General Hospital, where I very much enjoyed the unpredictability of an intense emergency rotation with a very heavy call schedule.
-I found it exciting to enter the exam room not knowing exactly what to expect.
+I look forward to a very high-energy environment in your Endodontics program, and I am ready to hit the ground running, especially because of my experience as a GPR resident at XXXX General Hospital, where I very much enjoyed the unpredictability of an intense emergency rotation with the hefty call schedule.
+I found it exciting to enter the exam room, not knowing exactly what to expect.
 Collecting patient medical histories, evaluating symptoms, and determining the proper diagnosis has always been a gratifying challenge, the continuum of intellectual stimulation upon which I thrive.